UPDATED: May 12, 2022

 How would Joe pay for the $500,000 remainder ($800k total expense – $300k standard insurance policy coverage)?

 - Scenario 1 – He did not have an umbrella insurance policy and would have to personally pay for the expenses.
 That means he’d have to either write a check for the amount he owes, or begin liquidating his assets to cover the shortfall.
-Depending on the circumstance, and the shortfall of your standard liability insurance, Joe could lose his home, boat, cars, retirement and investment accounts, future earnings, or even your business.
+Depending on the circumstance, and the shortfall of your standard liability insurance, Joe could lose his home, boat, cars, certain investment accounts, future earnings, or even his business.

 - Scenario 2 – He has an umbrella insurance policy, which would cover the full $500,000 shortfall.
 This policy costs him less than $300/year, and just saved him half a million dollars!